-It’s very important it is to be prompt or to show up on time (if not early) as well as to dress presentably for your interview.
+It’s very important to be prompt or to show up on time (if not early) as well as to dress presentably for your interview.

 The first couple of seconds of meeting our interviewer goes a long way in making the right first impression.
 Be sure to confidently make eye contact and smile but of course, don’t go overboard with both.

-For more tips on basic yet crucial interview etiquette that may improve your chances of landing the job, click here.
+For more tips on basic yet crucial interview etiquette that may improve your chances of landing the job, find more insights here.